blfcweb/biggestlittlefc.github.io/hotel.md

 : You may not use the front entrance as a loading zone, and you may not use the bell carts.
 Please park in self-parking, and then hand carry your luggage to your room.
 We recommend bringing your own folding cart.
   Or, you can park in the front entrance, and leave it up to the valet parking and bellmen to move your car and luggage.
 Last we checked, there was no official fee for this service, but tips are expected.

-Can I pay for my room before arriving?
+Can I pre-pay for my room?
 : Yes, just call the hotel with your confirmation number.

 </div>